FAQ: Your CBRS Questions Answered with CBRS Alliance, Sequans & Telit Cinterion

-Safi Khan, Telit and Nick Taluja, Sequans: Telit offers Cat 9, Cat 6, and Cat 4 CBRS modules in which downlink speeds can reach 450 Mbps, 200 Mbps and 100 Mbps respectively.
+Safi Khan, Telit Cinterion and Nick Taluja, Sequans: Telit Cinterion offers Cat 9, Cat 6, and Cat 4 CBRS modules in which downlink speeds can reach 450 Mbps, 200 Mbps and 100 Mbps respectively.

 Some of the applications are:

-Safi Khan, Telit: Device developers have a new business avenue they can pursue.
+Safi Khan, Telit Cinterion: Device developers have a new business avenue they can pursue.
 If they had Wi-Fi products, they can expand their range and coverage and increase their security level by offering a private LTE flavor of their existing product lines.